 All these items above are outside of the City of Fort Collins’ control.
 We have carefully monitored cost and progress on this project since 2006, and have reached a major milestone in the permitting process with the release of the draft Environmental Impact Statement (EIS) Nov.
 22, 2019.

 The cost of water continues to rise in Northern Colorado, but the Halligan Water Supply Project remains the most cost-effective alternative to meet the demand of future Utilities water customers and provide increased reliability for existing customers.
 Other water supplies and water storage projects in Colorado cost significantly more when compared on a unit-cost basis.
+We regularly evaluate the cost at milestones to determine the most cost-effective solution for our needs.

 Several cost estimates have been developed for the project since 2006.
 Each update reflects new information gained and an increased understanding of the cost of permitting requirements; real estate acquisition; evolving best practices in dam design and construction; and unknowns that still exist given the conceptual nature of the project.